Pavel Hašek: Dukla Prague

 Hašek joined Czech 2.
 Liga side FK Dukla Prague in September 2009.
 After two seasons in the second division, Dukla won promotion back to the Czech First League in 2011.

 In 2012, Hašek scored his first top-flight goal for eight years in Dukla's 2–0 win against Bohemians 1905.

+Later career

-He joined České Budějovice in September 2013 on loan for the rest of the season.
+Hašek joined České Budějovice in September 2013 on loan for the rest of the season.
 After playing just nine matches for Budějovice, Hašek suffered a broken leg in a mid-season friendly match in February 2014, preventing him for playing any more that season.
+Following more than a year out of the game, Hašek made his professional return with Bohemians 1905.
+He then moved to Viktoria Žižkov, where he continued to play until retiring from the game at the age of 35.

 Personal

 Hašek comes from a sporting family.
 His father Ivan Hašek is a famous Czech footballer, who played for and later managed the national team, while his younger brother, also called Ivan Hašek, also played in the Czech First League.